How a photographer built this DIY camera with wood, metal, and 3D printing

 When applying to college in 2009, photographer and DIY camera maker Lucus Landers threw himself a curveball.
-Initially he planned to study mechanical engineering, but the technical side of photography appealed to him so he decided to apply to a single art school on one condition: if accepted, he had to go.
+Initially he planned to study mechanical engineering, but the technical side of photography appealed to him, so he decided to apply to a single art school, on one condition: If accepted, he had to go.
 He Googled “best photography school,” and the top search result was Pratt Institute.
 Despite knowing next to nothing about art, Landers was accepted and headed to Brooklyn to train as a photographer and artist.

-After focusing on photography’s aesthetic side for two years, Landers decided to build his own camera to satisfy both a creative impulse and desire to design and build something.
-But it was also necessity being the mother of invention.
-For a university course, Landers built a large format 4×5-inch camera, as it was far cheaper than buying one.
-Landers now finds himself on his eighth camera build, the Landers AL6 Mark II, an all-aluminum medium format camera that is light, durable, and a serious image-capturing machine.
+After focusing on photography’s aesthetic side for two years, Landers decided to build his own camera, to satisfy both a creative impulse and a desire to design and build something.
+But it was also a case of necessity being the mother of invention.
+For a university course, Landers built a large-format 4-by-5-inch camera, as it was far cheaper than buying one.
+He now finds himself on his eighth camera build, the Landers AL6 Mark II, an all-aluminum medium-format camera that is light, durable, and a serious image-capturing machine.

-Landers’ cameras are not the only DIY builds out there.
-A healthy subculture of DIY camera makers exists, with dozens of people making large format, monorail, flatbed, and medium format, and others.
-Perhaps the most notable camera makers are Jon Grepstad, who maintains a website on DIY camera building, and Denis Mo, a French builder of a medium format DM Flex camera.
+Landers’s cameras are not the only DIY builds out there.
+A healthy subculture of DIY camera makers exists, with dozens of people making large-format, monorail, flatbed, medium-format, and other types.
+Perhaps the most notable camera makers are Jon Grepstad, who maintains a website on DIY camera building, and Denis Mo, a French builder of a medium-format DM Flex camera.

 As with Mo’s DM Flex, it’s no hyperbole to say that the AL6 Mark II’s photographs are as handsome as its construction.
-Minimalist in design and aesthetics compared to modern manual cameras, Landers tells Fast Company that it builds upon its predecessors’ technical and aesthetic foundations.
-Whereas his first camera, the Landers Large Format, had to be fixed to a tripod and operated like a vintage wet plate camera, thus severely limiting its portability, Landers can take the lightweight AL6 Mark II anywhere, and just point and shoot.
+Minimalist in design and aesthetics compared with modern manual cameras, Landers tells Fast Company that this camera builds upon its predecessors’ technical and aesthetic foundations.
+Whereas his first model, the Landers Large Format, had to be fixed to a tripod and operated like a vintage wet-plate camera, thus severely limiting its portability, Landers can take the lightweight AL6 Mark II anywhere, and just point and shoot.

-The AL6 Mark II also differs markedly from Landers’ beautiful wood and metal-framed Instant Press Camera, a mobile instant analogue camera that is now retired after Fuji ended production of its Intax film, making it cost prohibitive to use.
-The AL6 Mark II marks his second foray into the medium film format (larger than 24x36mm, but smaller than 4×5-inch photographs); the first being the Landers B66, an all-bronze camera that he soldered together and outfitted with a vintage Afga 85mm lens.
-The AL6 Mark II is Landers’ aluminum camera body, making it lightweight and durable.
+The AL6 Mark II also differs markedly from Landers’s beautiful wood-and-metal-framed Instant Press Camera, a mobile instant analogue camera that is now retired after Fuji ended production of its Intax film, making it cost-prohibitive to use.
+The AL6 Mark II marks his second foray into the medium-film format (larger than 24 x 36 mm, but smaller than 4-by-5-inch photographs); the first being the Landers B66, an all-bronze camera that he soldered together and outfitted with a vintage Agfa 85mm lens.
+The AL6 Mark II has Landers’s aluminum camera body, making it lightweight and durable.

 The first AL6 Mark II camera part Landers made was the nose cone, which holds the lens.
 First, he 3D-printed a pattern, which he used to create a sand mold in which he cast the aluminum.
 Landers then milled the nose cone to get a precision cut, before turning his attention to the camera body.
 After welding the sides together and machine squaring it, he cut a hole in the body, then bonded it to the nose cone by heating the two components with a MAP gas torch and a press.
 Landers made the top cap, which holds the rangefinder and other controls, by casting aluminum once again in a sand mold, then milling it down to size.